igorp74/ToDo/README.md

 # 📢 Features
 * 🛢️ **SQLite database** as a backend - I wanted one central place for all my tasks.
-  * Easier synching between machines
+  * Easier synching between machines and operating systems - **portable**
-  * No need for archiving/moving many files
+  * No need for archiving/moving many files - **compact**
   * With [DB Browser for SQLIte](https://sqlitebrowser.org) or other RDBMS tools like [DBeaver](https://dbeaver.io/download/) you may analyse (or edit) all of your data
 * 🔄 **Task recurrence**
-  * Make work with repetitive tasks fun
+  * Make your work with repetitive tasks fun
+  * Keep track of your events duration
 * 📜 **Unlimited notes** per task(s)
   * Every note has its own timestamp.
 You may add, delete or update notes & timestamps.
   * I am using notes as milestones during the longer tasks